HermesGermany/galapagos/docs/galapagos_user_guide.md

    </p>

 Here you can select all registered Applications on the current environment.
 After the selection a new row in the Table on the single topic page with the name "additional producers" will appear.
-There you can see all producers that you have added.
+There you can see all producers (if any) that you have added.
 This means, those producer applications got the correct ACLs, such that they can produce messages on a given topic.
 By deleting a given producer, the ACLs are removed.
 This way the producer cannot write to the topic anymore.

 When you don't want that a producer writes data into a topic, then you can simply delete the producer by clicking the " delete producer" button.
 This button will appear next to the producer applications name.
 The moment you remove a